wobh/wobh.github.io/_posts/2016-04-09-poodcl-11-tests.md

 ---
 {% include JB/setup %}

-This has been a long time in coming and this post is long, in the reading.
+This has been a long time in coming and this post is long in the reading.
 Chapter 9, the last chapter of POODR, is called "Designing Cost-Effective Tests" and might be my favorite chapter.